Interactive PreAlgebra and Learning Styles

 Material is presented in all three learning styles.
 If they aren’t quite following the video, the lecture will elaborate.
-Working the problem will focus their attention.
+Working on the problem will focus their attention.

 Speaking of focused attention, Unlock Math Prealgebra only shows one problem of math.
 This means your child only sees ONE question at a time.
 It focuses their complete attention on the problem at hand.

-You child isn’t trying to ignore an intimidating line of questions.
+Your child isn’t trying to ignore an intimidating line of questions.

 How to Get Unlock Math

 As of January 2015, unfortunately only prealgebra is available.
-However Unlock Math has plans to roll out algebra and algebra 2 programs later this year!
-Unlock Math Prealgebra is a subscription based program.
+However, Unlock Math has plans to roll out algebra and algebra 2 programs later this year!
+Unlock Math Prealgebra is a subscription-based program.
 You enroll on a monthly or yearly plan, your choice!